UNI CHECKLIST. WHAT TO TAKE.

 You’ll probably need tissues for all the crying in the car on the way home, though.
 I needed loads.
 Gav didn’t… He thinks he’s so funny.
 Rolls eyes.

-So, there we have it – I have most probably missed out some vital stuff, but hopefully, I have started you off!
-Wherever you are off to, remember, there will be shops!
+So, there we have it – hopefully I have started you off!
+Wherever your child is off to, remember, there will be shops!
+(But also remember the shops and roads around the halls on actual moving in day could be chocca)

 I will say that of course it’s weird and empty when they leave, but they do keep coming back 🙂 The holidays are surprisingly often and long.
 So any empty nesters out there, please try not to fret.
 I think that as long as they are happy all is good.
 Settling in may take a bit of time and that is hard for us at home because if they are unhappy…well, the saying is ‘you are only as happy as your unhappiest child’ and that is difficult when there are miles between you!